 - An exclusive Facebook group for course members where you can ask questions and search the archives for information from current and previous Wholesale Formula students.

-- Access to numerous webinars, both recorded and live (where you can ask questions in real time).
+- Access to 9 weeks of Wholesale Momentum coaching (where you can ask questions in real time).

 - Access to a full bonus course teaching you how to use a VA (Virtual Assistant) to outsource many of your wholesale sourcing activities.

 - Lifetime access to all future updates of The Wholesale Formula course.
 For me, this is a huge deal.
 I’ve been able to continue learning new Wholesale Formula content in the years since I first took the course, including modules on how to include virtual assistants in your wholesale sourcing strategy.

 The Wholesale Formula just keeps getting better and better as time goes on.
 As Amazon changes their rules and guidelines, the guys who put together The Wholesale Formula stay on top of the changes and add new updates to the course to keep us students in the know.
 I love that those updates are an automatic part of my membership in The Wholesale Formula course.

 Now, I want to be completely up front with you about The Wholesale Formula.
 It is an expensive course.
 It requires a significant investment of time and money to be able to take the course.
 I want to spend the rest of this chapter answering the question, “Is The Wholesale Formula worth it?”

 I have three main reasons why I wholeheartedly believe The Wholesale Formula is the best wholesale course available for Amazon FBA sellers and is worth every penny you pay for it.

 1. The Wholesale Formula is the most complete wholesale course available.